Why Is It Important to Seek Professional Help from a Physical Therapist for Pelvic Organ Prolapse and Incontinence?

 What Research Shows

-About half of women see improvement in their prolapse symptoms after a year of proper pelvic therapy.
-But there's a catch – while Kegels help muscles, they don't fix everything.
+About half of women see improvement in their prolapse symptoms or incontinence after a year of proper pelvic therapy.
+However, there's a catch – while Kegels help muscles, they don't fix everything.
 Two big factors can still work against you:

 1. Weak bones (common after pregnancy and menopause)